 1. Acknowledge emotions

-This most straightforward and direct approach is underutilized in online learning.
+This most straightforward and direct approach is under used in online learning.
 The idea is simple: to speak to the emotions, speak to the emotions.
 Acknowledge how learners might feel about the subject matter or the learning experience itself.
 Try framing the purpose of a course in emotional terms.
 This might mean telling the audience how a program will help them become more effective, more competent, or enable them to help others.

-You might ask learners to think about how a scenario made them feel, or how a character might have felt.
+You might ask learners to think about how a scenario made them feel, or how a character may have felt.
 Allow learners to respond to questions about emotions in an end-of-course survey.
 The bottom line is this: adult learners have a wide range of life experiences, much of which is associated with emotions.
 They bring this emotional dimension to the learning environment so it deserves acknowledgment.

 2. Respect the audience

 People appreciate being valued and respected.
 This is one way to generate positive emotions during a learning event.
 How can we do this when all we have is electrons?
-Avoid a tone of condescension or superiority in scripts and in live webinars.
-Ensure feedback provides solid information and is phrased in an encouraging way.
-And make sure the instructional level is appropriate for the audience.
-If the content is too basic for an experienced audience, it implies we don’t care about their time.
-If it’s too challenging, it implies we don’t know them well enough.
+Avoid a tone of condescension or superiority in on-screen text, scripts and live webinars.
+Write feedback that provides helpful information and is phrased in an encouraging way.

 3. Design for social interaction